Contracts for Work: Everything You Need to Know

 Employment contracts also set out exactly what the employer expects of the employee, and what the employee can expect of the employer.
 This narrows the possibility for any type of confusion or disputes arising at work.

 If you need help drafting contracts for work, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.